- On January 9, 2023

 Nothing is made to last forever.
 Thermostats get old and wear out like any other object.
 If yours is old, or if you have no idea how old it is, consider having a specialist come to check it out.
 Replacing an old thermostat with a newer model may not only solve your furnace issues but could help you save both energy and money.
 More modern thermostats are more energy efficient.
 They also work with less effort than an older model that is starting to get old.
 You may even opt for a programmable thermostat that can save you an even more considerable amount of money.

 Contact Us For Thermostat Questions

 Can a bad thermostat cause your furnace not to work?
 As you can see, the answer is a resounding: Yes, it can.
 The best way to avoid surprises with both your furnace and your furnace thermostat is to have regular maintenance done on your home’s heating system.
-At Howard Air, we would rather spend time checking out your system before it needs repair because we know you’ll be much happier than if you need to call us for a heating repair.
-Contact us now and set up an appointment to have your HVAC system thoroughly checked and optimized.
-We won’t leave you out in the cold.
+At Howard Air in Phoenix, we would rather spend time checking out your system before it needs repair because we know you’ll be much happier than if you need to call us for a heating repair.
+Contact us today and set up an appointment to have Howard Air check your HVAC system thoroughly and optimized it.
+We won’t leave you out in the cold!

 Photo Credit: Shutterstock Images